sallynorthmore/think-climate/content/global.md

 ---
 templateKey: global
-title: Think Climate
+title: THINK Climate
 email: hello@thinkclimate.earth
-description: Talks and events on Climate Change and our future
+description: Talks and events on climate change and our future
 ---